by Anna Hicks

 Always, Always Take Your Time

 The one thing you always, always want to do when snapping photos of historic sites is to take your time.
-Take your time and enjoy the passion you have for not only historic sites but photography as well.
+Take your time and enjoy the passion you have for not only historic sites but also photography.
 There is nothing wrong with slowing down and loving what you’re doing.
 Whether you are taking the photos for a local magazine you work for, or just because it’s your hobby, you want to enjoy it.
-Whether it’s in the morning, evening, and in good or bad weather, take your time and be patient.
+Whether it’s in the morning, evening, or in good or bad weather, take your time and be patient.
 After all, these historic sites have stood in these spots for many, many years and have stories to tell.
 You can capture those stories one frame at a time.

 Editing

 Now that you have your gorgeous photos and have followed the tips above to capture them, it’s time for editing.
 Of course, you already have Lightroom and are using the presets.
-You want your images of historic sites to rock though, even more than they already do, don’t you?
+You want your images of historic sites to rock, though, even more than they already do, don’t you?

-• Make sure your composition is right.
+- Make sure your composition is right.
 If not, crop it.

-• Check your highlights to see that they are perfect.
+- Check your highlights to see that they are perfect.

-• Check the shadows in the photo, just in case you overexposed the image.
+- Check the shadows in the photo, just in case you overexposed the image.

-• Check your color and hue.
+- Check your color and hue.
 This is up to you, as everyone wants different colors and hues in the subjects they photograph.

 Also See: